Frenchie numbers are growing year on year. But, potential owners find themselves asking: are French Bulldogs smart?

 - Arden & Adams.
 A general intelligence factor in dogs.
 Intelligence.
 2016.

 - Marshall-Pescini et al. Does training make you smarter?
 The effects of training on dogs’ performance in a problem solving task.
 Behavioral Processes.
 2008.

 - McGreevey et al. Dog Behavior Co-Varies with Height, Bodyweight and Skull Shape.
 Plos One.
 2013.

 - Mehta et al. Spatial learning and memory as a function of age in the dog.
 Behavioral Neuroscience.1996.

 - Rooney & Cowan.
-Training methods and owner–dog interactions: Links with dog behaviour and learning ability.
+Training methods and owner–dog interactions: Links with dog behavior and learning ability.
 Applied Animal Behavior Science.
 2011.

-- Chapagain et al. Behavioural and cognitive changes in aged pet dogs: No effects of an enriched diet and lifelong training.
+- Chapagain et al. Behavioral and cognitive changes in aged pet dogs: No effects of an enriched diet and lifelong training.
 Plos One.
 2020.

 - Scales & Clancy.
 Brachycephalic anaesthesia, part 1: the pre-anaesthetic period.
 Veterinary Nursing Journal.
 2019.

 - Moss & Scholey.
 Oxygen administration enhances memory formation in healthy young adults.
 Psychopharmacology.
 1996.